-Far out at sea, with only the open ocean and Iceland as its next neighbor to the west, you’ll find the Træna archipelago.
-Out here, the sea people reside, along with fish and birds, amidst hundreds of large and small islands, islets, and reefs.
+Far out at sea, with only the open ocean and Iceland as the next neighbor to the west, lies the archipelago of Træna.
+Out here, coastal people, fish, and birds live among hundreds of large and small islands, islets and skerries.

 Træna is an island group located far out at sea, approximately in the middle of the Helgeland coast, north of Lovund and south of Myken.
 You can travel there by ferry, express boat, or private boat.
 There are few roads on the island and limited parking options, so we recommend that travelers with cars leave them on the mainland.